solo-io/gloo/docs/content/guides/security/access_logging/_index.md

 #### Building a custom service

-If you are building a custom access logging grpc service, you will need get it deployed alongside Gloo.
+If you are building a custom access logging gRPC service, you will need get it deployed alongside Gloo.
 The Envoy config (that Gloo stores in `gateway-proxy-envoy-config`) will need to include a new static cluster pointing to your custom access log server.
 Once you have a named static cluster in your envoy config, you can reference it in your **gateway** CRD.